marekpiotrow/UWrMaxSat/README.md

         make lib
         cd ..

+4. build the SCIP solver library (if you want to use it)
+    * 4.1 get sources of scipoptsuite from https://scipopt.org/index.php#download
+    * 4.2 untar and build a static library it: tax zxv scipoptsuite-7.0.3.tgz cd scipoptsuite-7.0.3 sed -i "s/add_library(libscip/add_library(libscip STATIC/g" scip/src/CMakeLists.txt
+        mkdir build && cd build
+        cmake -DNO_EXTERNAL_CODE=on -DSOPLEX=on -DTPI=tny ..
+        make libscip
+        cd ../..

-4. build the UWrMaxSat solver (release version, statically linked):
+5. build the UWrMaxSat solver (release version, statically linked):
         cd uwrmaxsat
         make config
         make r
+    * 5.1 replace the last command with the following one if you do not want to use MAXPRE and SCIP libraries:
+        MAXPRE= USESCIP=  make r
+    * 5.2 or with the one below if you do not want to use the MAXPRE library only:
+        MAXPRE=  make r
+    * 5.3 or with the one below if you do not want to use the SCIP library only:
+        USESCIP=  make r

 ### Comments:

    - the executable file is: build/release/bin/uwrmaxsat

-   - if you do not want to use MaxPre, skip the steps 3.1 and 3.2 and replace the last command in 4. with:
-       MAXPRE=  make r

    - if you want to use unbounded weights in MaxSAT instances, remove # in config.mk in the first line containing BIGWEIGHTS before running the last command